nerdishbynature/git2go-com/_posts/2016-04-06-enterprise-feature-whole-team.md

 Our enterprise version is available via the [Apple Volume Purchase Program](https://developer.apple.com/programs/volume/) which lets you buy and distribute the app within your team with fine grained control.

-By that, you have full control over who should get access to a centrally purchased app - Perfect for deploying Git2Go only on selected student or employer iPads.
+By that, you have full control over who should get access to a centrally purchased app - Perfect for deploying Git2Go only on employer iPads.